-D. Rules and Regulations

-The Mayor may issue rules and regulations governing officers and employees subject to his jurisdiction, and the President of City Council may issue rules and regulations governing members of the City Council and officers and employees subject to the Council's jurisdiction, consistent with and in furtherance of the requirements set forth in this Code.
-Any rules and regulations or amendments thereto shall be filed with the City Clerk and formally communicated to the City Council and the Board of Ethics.

-E. Discipline and Removal

-The doing of any act prohibited, or the failure to do any act required by the Code of Ethics or rules and regulations issued pursuant thereto shall constitute grounds for disciplinary action, including removal, and any City officer or employee subject to the Mayor's jurisdiction and any elected City officer or employee or one subject to the City Council's jurisdiction who violates a provision of the Code of Ethics shall be subject to discipline or removal, in the discretion of the appropriate appointing authority, in the manner provided by law.
+- D. Rules and regulations.
+The Mayor may issue rules and regulations governing officers and employees subject to his or her jurisdiction, and the President of City Council may issue rules and regulations governing members of the City Council and officers and employees subject to the Council's jurisdiction, consistent with and in furtherance of the requirements set forth in this code.
+Any rules and regulations or amendments thereto shall be filed with the City Clerk and formally communicated to the City Council and the Board of Ethics. - E. Discipline and Removal.
+The doing of any act prohibited or the failure to do any act required by the Code of Ethics or rules and regulations issued pursuant thereto shall constitute grounds for disciplinary action, including removal, and any City officer or employee subject to the Mayor's jurisdiction and any elected City officer or employee or one subject to the City Council's jurisdiction who violates a provision of the Code of Ethics shall be subject to discipline or removal, in the discretion of the appropriate appointing authority, in the manner provided by law.

-F. Board of Ethics
+F. Board of Ethics.

-1. There shall be a seven member Board of Ethics appointed by the City Council.
-Members shall consist of one City Councilperson, the Director of the Office of Public Integrity, who shall serve as the Board's Secretary, and five other members who shall not be City officers or employees at the time of their appointment, not more than three of whom out of the five shall be members of the same political party.
+1. There shall be a seven-member Board of Ethics appointed by the City Council.
+Members shall consist of one City Councilperson, a department head or other City officer or employee of at least equivalent rank or title designated by the Mayor, who shall serve as the Board's Secretary, and five other members who shall not be City officers or employees at the time of their appointment, not more than three of whom out of the five shall be members of the same political party.
 All members shall be residents of the City of Rochester and individuals known for their personal integrity and recognized interest in civic affairs.
-The City Councilperson shall serve at the pleasure of the City Council, and in any event for no longer that his or her term of office.
+The City Councilperson shall serve at the pleasure of the City Council, and in any event for no longer than his or her term of office.
+The term of the Mayor's designee shall be coterminous with the term of the Mayor.
 The five other members shall be appointed for three-year terms, except that the first member appointed shall serve for one year, and the second member appointed shall serve for two years.
-Any member may be reappointed, and after the expiration of his term, each member shall hold over until a successor is appointed, if necessary.
+Any member may be reappointed, and after the expiration of his or her term, each member shall hold over until a successor is appointed, if necessary.
 The Board members serving on the effective date of this amendment shall complete their original terms.
 The Board shall appoint a chairperson from among its members.
 The Board shall make appropriate rules and regulations governing its procedures.
 The rules and regulations shall be filed with the City Clerk and formally communicated to the City Council.
 The Corporation Counsel shall provide legal advice and assistance to the Board of Ethics and the Secretary regarding the interpretation and enforcement of the Code of Ethics, including review of financial disclosure statements.